sharife/hyas/content/about/profiles/rachel-harvelock.md

   water leaders.
 She believes that the Great Lakes watershed can survive and thrive amidst accelerated Climate Change, but that a series of necessary actions must occur now.
-Through collaboration, the Freshwater Lab has created both The Backward River and the  Freshwater Stories digital platforms. "
+Through collaboration, the Freshwater Lab has created both The Backward River and the  Freshwater Stories digital platforms."
 ---